twilio-se-anz/plugin-segment/README.md

 **_Features:_**

+- 🌟 Engagement metrics (Digital, Marketing) based on 0.0 to 1.0 value
 - 🌟 Customer event timeline
 - 🌟 Display of event name or page title
 - 🌟 Hyperlinks for page views